 - Earnest Ice Cream – a trendy and very popular ice cream shop at 127 West 1st Street.

-- The Lobby – the fairly upscale restaurant at the Pinnacle Hotel at the bottom of Lonsdale Avenue.
+- The Lobby – the fairly upscale restaurant at the Pinnacle Hotel near the bottom of Lonsdale Avenue.

 - Pier 7 – a restaurant with views of the water at 25 Wallace Mews Road (right in Shipbuilders’ Square).

 - Thai House – a nice Thai restaurant at 116 West Esplanade Avenue.